 If you are suffering through an Oklahoma divorce call our Tulsa divorce attorneys and get a free consultation.
-Determining the property entitled to you after a divorce is a complex question that requiring careful consideration.
+Determining the marital and separate property in divorce is a complex question requiring careful consideration.
 Call us today and let us give you the legal advantage you need.

 - Dividing Debts in Tulsa Divorce

 - Paternity Testing Discussed by Tulsa Family Lawyers

 - Tulsa Lawyers Discuss Genetic Testing in Paternity